Architecture and Design | Residential | Commercial | Historic Preservation

 In the meantime, architects and urban designers should be looking at what to do with all those parking spaces.

-3 thoughts on “Future of Cities and Cars 3
+3 responses to “Future of Cities and Cars 3”

 The clarity in your post is just great and i could